KristjanTreimann/expense-tracker-mern/README.md

 2. We have our action GetTransactions() which were calling from TransactionList.js using useEffect hook
 3. In GlobalState.js getTransactions() fetches transactions from backend using axios, then we dispatch GET_TRANSACTIONS in our reducer and we send the data as the payload.
 4. In the AppReducer.js in case:: 'GET_TRANSACTIONS' it changes the state -> it adds those transactions from the response to our global state.

+STEP12
+Modify deleteTransaction
+Using MongoDB means in database id is used as \_id .
+So we need to change the id in Transaction.js ( where we pass in transaction.id).
+Rename it to transaction.\_id AppReducer.js in DELETE_TRANSACTION case
+It now should delete from UI.
+Also need to make calls to our database in GlobalState.js modify deleteTransaction action Deleting from UI should work and delete from db as well.